kacasey8/option_wheel_tracker/README.md

 ## Run locally against production DB
 1. Proxy to local port 5432 in a seperate tab
 `flyctl proxy 5432 -a optionwheeldb`
-2. While proxy, set the following env var and adjust settings to read from it `export DATABASE_URL="postgres://postgres:<password>@localhost:5432/optionwheel"`
+2. While proxy, set the following in your .env file at the root of the project `DATABASE_URL="postgres://postgres:<password>@localhost:5432/optionwheel"`

 # Logs
 Run: